Chart Color Schemes

 Mannum is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Mannum, as per the latest Census, comprised 94.2% houses and 5.8% other dwellings.
-In comparison, Non-Metro SA had 89.9% houses and 10.1% other dwellings.
-Home ownership in Mannum was 51.1%, with mortgaged dwellings at 31.3% and rented ones at 17.6%.
-The median monthly mortgage repayment was $1,083, aligning with the Non-Metro SA average.
-The median weekly rent was $215, compared to Non-Metro SA's $220.
+In Mannum, as per the latest Census, 94.2% of dwellings were houses, with the remaining 5.8% being semi-detached, apartments, or other types.
+This compares to Non-Metro SA's 89.9% houses and 10.1% other dwellings.
+Home ownership in Mannum stood at 51.1%, with mortgaged dwellings at 31.3% and rented ones at 17.6%.
+The median monthly mortgage repayment was $1,083, aligning with the Non-Metro SA average, while the median weekly rent was $215, compared to Non-Metro SA's $220.
 Nationally, Mannum's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing